Chapter 3:

 Her mother…

-She moved to the left side, away from the moon, toward the wooden wall beneath her mattress.
+Alishia moved to the left side, away from the moon, toward the wooden wall beneath her mattress.

 All she could hear was the sharp crack of the wooden plate coming loose from the floor.
 She carefully lifted it and took out the most precious—and only—valuable thing she had.
+Moving back to her right, the familiar bluish moonlight falling across her face once again.

-An amulet, the fairest silver, shimmered lightly in the moonlight with a Beautiful green emerald-like stone in it.
+An amulet, the fairest silver, shimmered lightly in the moonlight with a beautiful green emerald-like stone in it.

-It looked like something straight out of a fantasy manga she had once seen in a store, as if it truly belonged in such a world.
+The amulet looked like something straight out of a fantasy manga she had once seen in a store, as if it truly belonged in such a world.

 What a wonderful place it would be, she thought—living far away from all the bad and evil things here.